Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: The tensor perturbations

 Varying the action $S_t^{(2)}$ with respect to $h_+$ and $h_{\times}$, respectively, we obtain the equations of motion for the tensor perturbations

 where the indicator $w$ labels $+$ and $\times$.
-Compared to the case in GR, there is only one deviation in the tensor perturbation equations of motion~\eqref{motion-hb-2340}: the factor $1-\xi b_t^2$ in the third term on the left-hand side.
+Compared to the case in GR, there is only one deviation in the tensor perturbation equations of motion~\eqref{motion-hb-2340}: the factor $\tfrac{\xi b_t^2}{1-(\xi+\sigma) b_t^2}$ in the third term on the left-hand side.
 This deviation will lead to a difference between the GW speed and the speed of light.
+It is straightforward to see that whether the speed of the tensor GWs deviates from the speed of light primarily depends on whether the Lorentz-violating parameter $\xi b_t^2$ is zero.
 Furthermore, the stability requirement for the vector perturbations demands that $ \xi \le 0 $, resulting in the speed of tensor modes of GWs being less than 1.

 On August 17, 2017, a binary neutron star coalescence candidate (GW170817) was observed through GWs by Advanced LIGO and Virgo~\cite{LIGOScientific:2017vwq}.
 About 1.7 seconds later, the Fermi Gamma-ray Burst Monitor independently detected a gamma-ray burst (GRB170817A)~\cite{Savchenko:2017ffs}.
 These observations placed a tight constraint on the speed of tensor modes of GWs~\cite{LIGOScientific:2017zic, LIGOScientific:2018dkp}: $-3\times 10^{-15}\le c_t-1\le 7\times 10^{-16}$.
-In the Bumblebee model, the Lorentz-violating parameter can be constrained using the Taylor series expansion $c_{t}=1+\xi b_t^2/2+3(\xi b_t^2)^2/8+\mathcal{O}\big((\xi b_t^2)^3\big)$,
+In the Bumblebee model, the Lorentz-violating parameter can be constrained using the Taylor series expansion $c_{t}=1+\xi b_t^2/2+\mathcal{O}\big((\xi b_t^2)^n(\sigma b_t^2)^{m}\big)$, where $n+m\ge 2$,

-Here, the ``$\lesssim$" symbol and ``$<$'' symbol both arise from the small quantity $\mathcal{O}\big((\xi b_t^2)^2\big)$.
+Here, the ``$\lesssim$" symbol arises from the small quantity $\mathcal{O}\big((\xi b_t^2)^n(\sigma b_t^2)^{m}\big)$.
 Furthermore, the stability requirement for the vector perturbations $\xi\le 0$ given in Eq.~\eqref{Tachyon-vector-1736} places an additional constraint on the Lorentz-violating parameter

 This inequality indicates that the Lorentz-violating parameter $\xi b_t^2$ is negative and is constrained at the $10^{-15}$ level.